Anne de Gaulle

 Anne de Gaulle (1 January 1928 – 6 February 1948) was the youngest daughter of General Charles de Gaulle and his wife, Yvonne.
 She was born in Trier, Germany, where her father was stationed with the Army of Occupation in the Rhineland.

 She was born with Down syndrome and lived with her family until her death.
 General de Gaulle, who was normally undemonstrative and stoic in his affections for his family, was more open and extroverted with Anne.
 De Gaulle would entertain her with songs, dances, and pantomimes.
+She could only say one word clearly: "Papa".